-- There are 10 weekly labs which should each take 1 hour or less to complete. - The labs begin the week of September 19-23 - You must attend the lab section in which you are registered.
-You cannot attend a different lab section even if you have a valid reason to miss your scheduled lab.
-You will receive a mark of 0 if you try to attend a different lab section. - Each completed lab is worth 1% of your final grade, and we will drop the lowest 2 labs at the end of the term. - To receive credit for a lab, you must complete the lab work during your scheduled lab time and show the TA the finished work and sign their attendance sheet. - Coming to your scheduled lab section with the work already complete is not permitted.
-You will receive a mark of 0 if you try to do this.

-- The labs are generally pass/fail, however you could get a partial mark if you missed a significant portion of the required work. - Since we are dropping the lowest 2 labs, you can miss up to 2 labs without affecting your mark.
+- There are 10 weekly labs which should each take 1 hour or less to complete. - The labs begin the week of September 18-22 - You may submit your lab work online to Gradescope. - Each completed lab is worth 1% of your final grade, and we will drop the lowest 2 labs at the end of the term. - To receive credit for a lab, you must complete and submit the lab work by the end of the lab time that you are registered and upload your work to Gradescope. - The labs are generally pass/fail, however you could get a partial mark if you missed a significant portion of the required work. - Since we are dropping the lowest 2 labs, you can miss up to 2 labs without affecting your mark.
 If you must miss more than 2 labs, you should contact your academic counsellor to request accommodations for the missed labs.
-If they approve your absence for the additional labs (after the first 2), then the weight of those additional missed labs will be shifted to your final exam. - Labs that are missed without accommodations will be given a grade of 0 and will not be reweighted.
-Only two are dropped so absences after that will be considered a 0 toward your grade. - It is your responsibility to sign the TA's attendance sheet and to show your completed lab work to them before leaving the lab room.
+If they approve your absence for the additional labs (after the first 2), then the weight of those additional missed labs will be shifted to your final exam.